jdomainapp/jda/examples/courseman/swgen/ReadMe.md

 # Benchmark CourseMan software example
 A full-featured version of the CourseMan application that is used to demonstrate extended set of functionalities of JDA.
 This covers all three aDSLs: DCSL, MCCL and SCCL.

+To run the software:
+1. Use Maven command: `mvn exec:java` OR
-To run the software, execute this main class in the IDE: `org.jda.example.coursemanswref.software.CourseManSoftwareRef`
+2. Execute this main class in the IDE: `org.jda.example.coursemanswref.software.CourseManSoftwareRef`

 **MCCL** is the main language that powers this CourseMan software.
 It allows developers to create a configuration for each module (called **MCC**) that customises the model, view and controller components.